Universal Carrier

-The Universal Carrier, a development of the earlier Bren Gun Carrier from its light machine gun armament, was one of a family of light armoured tracked vehicles built by Vickers-Armstrongs and other companies.
+The Universal Carrier, popularly known as the Bren Gun Carrier from its light machine gun armament, was a British armoured tracked vehicle of the Second World War.

+The Universal was the culmination of design of a series of light armoured tracked vehicles built initially by Vickers-Armstrongs and then production shared with other companies.
 The first carriers – the Bren Gun Carrier and the Scout Carrier which had specific roles – entered service before the war, but a single improved design that could replace these, the Universal, was introduced in 1940.

 The vehicle was used widely by British Commonwealth forces during the Second World War.
-Universal Carriers were usually used for transporting personnel and equipment, mostly support weapons, or as machine gun platforms.
+Universal Carriers were usually used for light reconnaissance, transporting personnel and equipment under fire, mostly support weapons such as mortars, or as machine gun platforms.

 Design and development

 The origins of the Universal Carrier family can be traced back generally to the Carden Loyd tankettes family, which was developed in the 1920s, and specifically the Mk VI tankette.

 In 1934, Vickers-Armstrongs produced, as a commercial venture, a light tracked vehicle that could be used either to carry a machine gun or to tow a light field gun.
 The VA.D50 had an armoured box at the front for driver and a gunner and bench seating at the back for the gun crew.
 The War Office considered it as a possible replacement for their Vickers "Light Dragon" artillery tractors and took 69 as the "Light Dragon Mark III".
-(Note: A larger Vickers Medium Dragon was used for guns up to 60-pounder) One was built as the "Carrier, Machine-Gun Experimental (Armoured)", carrying a machine gun and its crew.
-The decision was made to drop the machine gun and its team and the next design had a crew of three—driver and gunner in the front, third crew-member on the left in the rear and the right rear open for storage.
+(Note: A larger Vickers Medium Dragon was used for guns up to 60-pounder) The War Office agreed in 1935 to purchase two for evaluation.
+One was built as the "Carrier, Machine-Gun Experimental (Armoured)".
+It had a Vickers machine gun in the front and carried a second machine gun with its four man crew; the latter intended to dismount and operate separately.
+The passengers were sat either side of the engine protected by armoured sides that could fold down.
+The decision was made to drop the machine gun and its team and the next design had a crew of three—driver and gunner in the front, third crew-member on the left in the rear behind protection and the right rear open for storage.
 Fourteen of this design were built in mild steel as "Carrier, Machine-Gun No 1 Mark 1" and entered service in 1936.
 Six were converted into pilot models for the Machine gun Carrier No.2, Cavalry Carrier and Scout Carrier designs – the remainder were used for training.